Killing of Raymond Yellow Thunder

-Raymond Yellow Thunder (January 1, 1921 – February 13, 1972) was an Oglala Lakota, born in Kyle, South Dakota, on the Pine Ridge Indian Reservation.
+Raymond Yellow Thunder (January 1, 1921 – February 13, 1972) was an Oglala Lakota man, born in Kyle, South Dakota, on the Pine Ridge Indian Reservation.

 He was killed in Gordon, Nebraska.
 His death became notable as an example of a racially motivated assault against a Native American, as he was murdered by four white men who had bragged earlier that evening about beating an Indian.

 Members of the American Indian Movement went to Gordon in search of justice in the case.
 The prosecution of his killers aroused much controversy, as the two brothers, convicted of manslaughter, were given light sentences.

 Early life and education

 Yellow Thunder was one of seven children of Jennie and Andrew Yellow Thunder and the grandson of Chief American Horse.
 He was noted in his reservation school to be an average student, a good athlete, and the best artist in the school.
 He was gifted in taming horses, which allowed him to work as a ranch hand in his adult years.
 The only meat he would eat was chicken.